dulithamahishka94/hashnode/clbx9jx91001l08msd4m6e3jj.md

-# SOLID Design Principles - Interface Segregation Principle
+# SOLID Design Principles: Interface Segregation Principle

 So, today we are going to talk about the fourth principle in SOLID design principles.
 It is called **Interface Segregation Principle**.